apatel2582/Blockhack_HyperCycleAI_Decentralized_Minds/README.md

    - A code editor of your choice.

 2. **Install Dependencies**:
-   - Navigate to both the frontend (`BlockHack-Frontend`) and backend (`smartcontract-analyzer`) folders separately and run the following:
+   - Navigate to both the frontend (`frontend/frontend`) and backend (`smartcontract-analyzer`) folders separately and run the following:
      ```bash
      npm install
      ```